 What are you doing to stay healthy?

-This may seem like a strange question from a financial professional, but our bodies and our finances are connected.
-Health is an integral part of our lives, just as money is.
-And finance is a lot like medicine: there are lots of technical issues that require specialized training, but applying them is often pretty basic.
-Health-wise, we should stay active, eat well, and get enough rest.
-Financially, we need to spend less than we earn, have clear objectives, and don’t panic during the occasional market downturn.
-Simple advice, but not always easy.
+Our bodies and our finances are linked, and not just because of how much we spend on prescriptions.
+Health is integral to our lives, the same way money is.
+And studying finance is similar to studying medicine: there are technical issues that require specialized training, but most of the principles are pretty basic.
+Stay active, eat well, and get enough rest.
+Financially, spend less than we earn, have clear goals, and don’t panic or get greedy when the market goes crazy.
+Simple advice, but not especially easy.

-Taking care of ourselves—both financially and physically—is a long-term process that requires careful planning along the way.
-It’s one more reason I’m a little skeptical of robo-financial advisors, the same way I’m skeptical about robot doctors.
-Our health is highly personal, and doesn’t fit into standard cookie-cutter models.
+Taking care of ourselves financially and physically is a long-term process.
+It requires careful planning every step of the way.
+It’s one more reason to be skeptical of automated financial advice, the same way most folks look sideways at the notion of robot doctors.
+Our health is highly personal.
+It doesn’t fit into a standard cookie-cutter mold.

-Probably the most important service any advisor—medical or financial—can perform is to help us see the world as it is, not as we would like it to be.
-After all, getting honest, caring advice is one of the healthiest choices we can make.
+The most important service any doctor or financial adviser can perform is to help us to see ourselves and the world as it is, not as we want it to be – to help us become “undeluded.”
+Choosing to listen to honest, caring advice is one of the healthiest choices anyone can make.